Overview – Does God Exist?

 Alvin Plantinga: God, Freedom and Evil

-Plantinga argues that we don’t need a plausible theodicy to defeat the logical problem of evil.
+Plantinga argues that we don’t necessarily need a plausible theodicy to defeat the logical problem of evil.
 All we need to show is that the existence of evil is not logically inconsistent with an omnipotent and omnibelevolent God.

 So, even if the explanation of why God would allow evil doesn’t seem particularly plausible, as long as it’s a logical possibility then we have defeated the logical problem of evil.